Burdines

+Burdines (/bɜrˈdaɪnz/ bur-DYNZE) was an American department store chain founded in 1898 by William M. and John Burdine.
+It operated exclusively in Florida, with its flagship store and headquarters both located in Miami.
+It evolved from a carriage-trade shop into a full-line department store chain nicknamed "The Florida Store", decorated with palm trees in the center of the store, painted in pink and blue, and other subtropical colors and motifs.
+The chain was purchased by Federated Department Stores in 1956; it co-branded the chain as Burdines–Macy's in 2004, and dissolved the Burdines brand completely with its full conversion to Macy's in 2005.

 History

-Beginning
+Origins and establishment

 In 1897, Henry Payne and William M. Burdine opened a dry goods store in the central Florida city of Bartow.
 A year later, Payne left the company, and Burdine brought in his son, John, as a partner, resulting in the company's name change to W.M.
 Burdine and Son.
 In 1898, Burdine bought a block on South Miami Avenue, one block south of Flagler Street, in the then-fledgling community of Miami.
-That year he opened the first W.M.
+That year, he opened the first W.M.
 Burdine & Son store at the location, just two years after the first people had arrived in the area from the newly completed Florida East Coast Railway to incorporate the city.
 His tiny store held only a few shelves of clothing, which were primarily sold to construction workers, soldiers from the Spanish–American War, and the local Miccosukee and Seminole Native Americans.
 Burdine was amazed with the business that he did in Miami and decided to close his store in Bartow and move his operations base to Miami, changing the business name to Burdines and Sons.

+Expansion and acquisition by Federated

 William died in 1911, and his other son, Roddy, took over the chain.
 By then, Burdines had grown into a full-fledged department store and continued expanding.
 The land-boom of the 1920s helped the store launch its first branch in Miami Beach.
 As Florida's population soared, so did the growth of Burdines.
 Over the next thirty years, four other branches opened across the state of Florida.

 In the late 1940s, Burdines opened an international mail order program that served Latin America.
 This resulted in a rise of popularity for the company, and military personnel stationed in Cuba would send a supply ship to Miami every 6 months with orders for Burdines.